 Aquarius water education

-Aquarius is a hands on education unit built by Wellington Water to teach people of all ages about reducing water use at home.
+Aquarius is a hands on education unit built by Wellington Water to teach people about reducing water use at home.
 You can book Aquarius for school visits or events.

-The mobile unit shows the effectiveness of flow restrictors and how efficient shower heads don't have to impact performance.
+The mobile unit shows you how effective flow restrictors are, and that efficient showerheads don't have to impact performance.

 Local Enviroschools facilitators work with students, teachers, whānau and communities to design and implement sustainability actions.
 Māori perspectives and the diversity within our communities is woven through all elements of the programme.